tomhrr/cosh/doc/all.md

  - `now`: returns the current time as a DateTime object, offset at UTC.
- - `lcnow`: returns the current time as a DateTime object, offset at the local time zone.
+ - `date`: returns the current time as a DateTime object, offset at the local time zone.
  - `from-epoch`: takes the epoch time (i.e. the number of seconds that have elapsed since 1970-01-01 00:00:00 UTC) and returns a DateTime